-It was a powerful teaching moment and the professor used it to show the class that socialism ultimately always fails because when the reward is great, the effort to succeed is great; but when the government (i.e. the professor) takes the reward away there is no incentive work hard or to succeed.
+It was a powerful teaching moment, and the professor used it to show the class that socialism ultimately always fails because when the reward is great, the effort to succeed is great; but when the government (i.e., the professor) takes the reward away there is no incentive to work hard or to succeed.

 Couldn’t be any simpler than that.